danielgibert/pe_parser/docs/index.md

 Samples on the top of the image belong to the Ramnit family while those in the bottom belong to the Gatak family.

-PE Extractor provides a command-line tool to convert and plot a PE file into a stream of entropy values:
+PE Parser provides a command-line tool to convert and plot a PE file into a stream of entropy values:

     python plot_structural_entropy.py data/0A32eTdBKayjCWhZqDOQ.bytes 0A32eTdBKayjCWhZqDOQ.png --chunk_size 256